maresb/gitlab-runner-ecr-auth-example/build-amazon-ecr-credential-helpers/README.md

 # The Problem

-The `docker-credentials-ecr-login` binary is used by Docker to automatically obtain temporary login credentials.
+The `docker-credentials-ecr-login` binary is used by Docker to automatically obtain temporary login credentials based on either environment variables or `~/.aws/credentials`.
 We need to use it with the Docker images [`gitlab/gitlab-runner`](https://hub.docker.com/r/gitlab/gitlab-runner/) and [`docker`](https://hub.docker.com/_/docker).